kaiwaehner/kafka-streams-machine-learning-examples/readme.md

 ## Installation and Usage
 Java 8 and Maven 3 are required.
 Maven will download all required dependencies.

-Just download the project and run 'mvn clean package'.
+Just download the project and run

+                mvn clean package

 Every examples includes an implementation and an unit test.
 The examples are very simple and lightweight.
 No further configuration is needed to build and run it.
 Though, for this reason, the generated models are also included (and increase the download size of the project).